GEM-benchmark/NL-Augmenter/transformations/replace_abbreviation_and_acronyms/README.md

 }
 ```

+## Abbreviations and accronyms

+Currently the list of abbreviations and accronyms used in this transformation where manually gathered focusing on common abbreviations present in business communications.
+Some of the sources are internet websites listing business abbreviations such as: https://www.themuse.com/advice/your-ultimate-cheat-sheet-to-deciphering-the-123-most-common-business-acronyms as well as abbreviations coming from documents processed at Vade.

+To update or change the list of abbreviations and accronyms used, you can modify the file `abbreviations.txt`.
+You can add or change abbreviations as long as you use the following format:
+`Abbrevation:Expanded form` with one abbrevation per line.

 ## What are the limitations of this transformation?
 The transformation's outputs are too simple to be used for data augmentation as a standalone module.
 However, combined with other modules, this transformation helps to improve the understanding of the context, and generates simple but precise similar sentences (same semantic similarity).